-Okay so now to the list of shows and movies!
-After my Instastories about why I don’t let my girls watch some of the sassy children’s shows on Netflix (they were picking up some of the disrespectful behaviors!)
+If you’ve been reading DoSayGive for a while, you already I don’t let my girls watch some of the sassy children’s shows on Netflix (they were picking up some of the disrespectful behaviors!)
 I had so many of y’all ask me to share some good options for family shows and movies sans the sassiness.
 Honestly, I didn’t have a great list so I asked my Instagram followers.
 I haven’t watched all of these listed so definitely screen before watching with your children.
 Common Sense Media.
-And check sites like for age range recommendations.
+And check sites like this for age range recommendations.

-Most of the options listed are available on DVD, Amazon download or a quick Youtube search.
-But I noted in parentheses if they are available on Netflix or Amazon Video (free if you are an Amazon Prime member).
+Most of the options listed are available on DVD, Amazon download, or a quick Youtube search.
+I also noted in parentheses if they are available on Netflix or Amazon Prime Video (free if you are an Amazon Prime member).

 Dennis the Menace (love the one with Walter Matthau)